ASP-ML/MassSegFramework/README.md

 ### Main Pipeline
 1. Open the pipeline.py file located in the Pipeline/Code folder.
 2. Modify the script as follows:
-    - Path Configuration: Update the path in line 21 to your computer's path.
+    - Path Configuration: Update the path in line 39 to your computer's path.
     - Model Selection:
         - Model train with INbreast dataset: Uncomment lines 30 and 29; comment lines 33 and 34.
         - Model train with CBIS-DDSM dataset: No changes needed (already set).
     - Dataset Selection:
-        - INbreast dataset: Uncomment lines 38 and 39; comment lines 41 and 42.
+        - INbreast dataset: Uncomment lines 47 and 48; comment lines 51 and 52.
         - CBIS-DDSM dataset: No changes needed (already set).
-        - mini-MIAS dataset: Uncomment line 44; comment lines 41 and 42.
+        - mini-MIAS dataset: Uncomment line 62; comment lines 41 and 42.
 Depending on the model selected above:
-            - For INbreast-trained model: Uncomment line 46.
+            - For INbreast-trained model: Uncomment line 64.
-            - For CBIS-DDSM-trained model: Uncomment line 47.
+            - For CBIS-DDSM-trained model: Uncomment line 65.
     - Dataset Path Selection:
         - If using INbreast or CBIS-DDSM datasets: No changes needed (already set).
         - If using mini-MIAS dataset:
-            - Comment lines 51 to 57.
-            - Uncomment lines 61 to 67.
+            - Uncomment lines 79 to 85, and comment lines 69 to 75.
     - Run the pipeline (make sure the BCIenv is activated):
         ```bash
         $ cd Pipeline/Code/